YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Indicates a non-zero exit status aaaa returned from a process started in the context of xxxx.
 The following are common values (other values are possible depending on the script called) and descriptions for the exit status: 1-"Catchall for general errors", 2-"Misuse of shell builtins", 126-"Command invoked cannot execute", 127-"Command not found", 128-"Invalid argument to exit" and 130-"Script terminated by Control-C".

 Action: Use the exit status aaaa to adjust the script causing the unexpected exit.

+EXITSTATUS was added to YottaDB effective release r1.36.

 -----------------------
 EXPR